cake-tech/cake_wallet/howto-build-ios.md

 Flutter 3.19.x
 ```

-## Building CakeWallet on iOS

-These steps will help you configure and execute a build of CakeWallet from its source code.

 ### 1. Installing Package Dependencies

-CakeWallet cannot be built without the following packages installed on your build system.
+Cake Wallet cannot be built without the following packages installed on your build system.

 For installing dependency tools you can use brew [Install brew](https://brew.sh).